8 Video Game Movies We Want To See

 "Virtua Cop" This 90s arcade favorite would make a cool video game movie for the simple reason that you can never have too many movies featuring cops shooting criminals.
 Make it a martial arts movie with Sammo Hung as the chief bad guy and you just might have the next crossover kung fu success.
 Just remember, don't put your gun too close to the screen, it's cheating.

+"Super Mario Bros."
+The "Mario" series of games is the best there is at creating a sense of fun and adventure.
+So we in the moviegoing public should actually get a "Mario" movie that preserves that sense.
 Japanese animation master Hiyao Miyazaki might make a good choice to direct, particularly if he hearkens back to his earlier work.

 "Pac-Man" While playing "Pac-Man," haven't you ever wondered just who that little guy is, and why he's eating so much?
 And what about those ghosts?
 A "Pac-Man" movie could potentially answer all those questions, and more.
 It could also be an exciting chase film, featuring one round man's quest to escape the ghosts of his past.
 Or it could be a Romanian New Wave-style static camera shot of one giant guy eating pizza after pizza.
 Either way, we're there.